 As she said this, she turned around and saw Jesus standing there, but she did not recognize him.
 Jesus said to her, “Woman, why are you weeping?
 Who are you looking for?”
-She thought it was the gardener and answered him, “Lord, if you have taken him away, tell me where you have put him, and I will go and remove him.”
+She thought it was the gardener and answered him, “Sir, if you have taken him away, tell me where you have put him, and I will go and take him away.”

-Jesus said to her, “Mary.”
-She turned and said to him, “Rabboni” – which means, Master.
-Jesus said to her, “Do not cling to me; you see I have not yet ascended to the Father.
+Jesus said to her, “Mary!”
+She turned, and said to him, “Rabboni!”—which means Master.
+Jesus said to her, “Do not touch me, because I have not yet ascended to the Father.
 But go to my brothers and say to them: I am ascending to my Father, who is your Father, to my God, who is your God.”

 So Mary of Magdala went and announced to the disciples, “I have seen the Lord, and this is what he said to me.”

 For centuries Mary Magdalene was labeled “penitent” (i.e. former prostitute) in the official liturgy.
 But now she is called “disciple of the Lord.”
 In fact, in the Byzantine liturgy, it is said that Jesus made Mary “apostle to the apostles.”
 How can we explain the change?